postmanlabs/labs-docs/src/pages/docs/postman/collaboration/roles-and-permissions.md

   - type: section
     name: "Next Steps"
   - type: link
-    name: "Intro to Integrations"
+    name: "Managing your team"
-    url: "/docs/integrations/intro-integrations/"
+    url: "/docs/postman/collaboration/managing-your-team/"
 ---
 > __[Certain team options are only available on Postman Team, Business, and Enterprise plans.](https://www.getpostman.com/pricing)__

 In Postman you can assign roles and permissions to provide access-control.

-This chapter describes the following topics:
+Refer to the following sections on managing roles within your team.

 * [Understanding roles in Postman](#understanding-roles-in-postman)
 * [List of roles and permissions](#list-of-roles-and-permissions)